AuxXxilium/arc/README.md

 I developed a simple patch to no longer display the DUMMY port error on models without device-tree, the user will be able to install without having to worry about it.

-# All in One Loader - Confirmed working
+# ARC Loader - Confirmed working

 - CPU:
   - Intel (looks like all)